 On December 27, the President signed into law the Consolidated Appropriations Act, 2021.
 The Act includes a roughly $900 billion COVID-19 relief package, known as the “Economic Aid to Hard-Hit Small Businesses, Nonprofits and Venues Act” (“Economic Aid Act”).
-The Economic Aid Act made available approximately $284.5 billion in new Paycheck Protection Program (“PPP”) funding and reopened the PPP for initial and second-draw loans on terms that are generally favorable to nonprofits.
-The American Rescue Plan Act, which became law on March 11, allocates an additional $7.25 billion in funds to the PPP.
-The deadline to apply for a PPP loan under the American Rescue Plan Act was March 31, 2021.
-The PPP Extension Act of 2021, which became law on March 30, extends the PPP application deadline to May 31, 2021.
-The PPP Extension Act also provides an additional 30 days—until June 30—for the SBA to finish processing applications received by the May 31 application deadline.
+The Economic Aid Act makes available approximately $284.5 billion in new Paycheck Protection Program (“PPP”) funding and reopens the PPP for first and second-draw loans on terms that are generally favorable to microbusinesses.
+The SBA has begun accepting PPP loan applications through community financial institutions, and first and second-draw loans will open to all participating lenders on January 19.
+The application period for PPP Round 2 loans will end on March 31, 2021.

 Key Paycheck Protection Program Round 2 Updates

-- Certain borrowers may be eligible for a “second-draw” PPP loan of up to $2 million.
-Eligible organizations must have fewer than 300 employees, have used or will soon use the entire amount of their first PPP loan, and have experienced a decline in gross receipts of at least 25% during any quarter of 2020, as compared to the same quarter of 2019.
+- Certain borrowers are now eligible for a second-draw PPP loan of up to $2 million.
+Eligible businesses must have fewer than 300 employees, have used or will soon use the entire amount of their first PPP loan, and have experienced a decline in gross receipts of at least 25% during any quarter of 2020 as compared to the same quarter of 2019.

-- Potentially forgivable costs are now expanded to include operating expenses (g., payments for business software and cloud computing services); costs related to property damage, vandalism, or looting resulting from public disturbances that occurred in 2020; worker protection expenses and facility modifications necessary to comply with COVID-19 safety guidelines; and supplier costs for goods essential to entity operations.
+- Potentially forgivable costs are now expanded to include operating expenses (g., payments for business software and cloud computing services); costs related to property damage, vandalism, or looting resulting from public disturbances that occurred in 2020; worker protection expenses and facility modifications necessary to comply with COVID-19 safety guidelines; and the cost of supplies essential to entity operations.